zyazyaG/Kings_County_Home_Price_Analysis/README.md

 ### 4. Modeling

-The modeling phase in this project is should be a brief stop-over as you are jumping back and forth between the data preparation and the evaluation phases.
+The modeling phase in this project should be a brief stop-over as you are jumping back and forth between the data preparation and the evaluation phases.
 If the data preparation was done correctly, it only takes a few lines of code to build a linear regression model.
 Then you should be able to print out your model's metrics and quickly move to the evaluation phase.

 (In future modules, there will be more complex steps involved with tuning the model itself.)